Built-ins#

 If

-is interpreted as either a row or column vector, depending on the given member.Raises
+shapeis aRule,arrayis interpreted as either a row or column vector, depending on the given member.Raises

-if any of the shape’s values are negative, or if the shape’s product does not equal the length ofarray
+ValueErrorif any of the shape’s values are negative, or if the shape’s product does not equal the length ofarray(debug-only).Construction-by-matrix (what we call “casting”), is a constant-time operation.
+Providing a matrix with some

-is usually a constant-time operation as well, but can vary depending on its material state (this is also how matrices can be “re-shaped”).
+shapeis usually a constant-time operation as well, but can vary depending on its material state (this is also how matrices can be “re-shaped”).

-- __repr__() str #
+- __repr__() str#

 Return a canonical representation of the matrix

-- __str__() str #
+- __str__() str#

 Return a string representation of the matrix

-- __eq__(other: object) bool #
+- __eq__(other: object) bool#

 Return true if the two matrices are equal, otherwise false

-- __hash__() int #
+- __hash__() int#

 Return a hash of the matrix